 If you’re using a traditional smoker instead of a Traeger or other grill, you’ll need to use an oven for this step.

-Take the pieces out of the smoker after about an hour of smoking. or when the internal temperature at the thicken portion of the thigh reaches 150ºF.
+Take the pieces out of the smoker after about an hour of smoking. or when the internal temperature at the thickened portion of the thigh reaches 150ºF.
 Transfer them to an oven or grill heated to 350ºF to continue.

 When smoking chicken leg quarter pieces, the smoker should be preheated to 225ºF.
 After an hour of cooking, increase the heat to 350ºF.
 Using both temperatures, it takes roughly 1 hour and 45 minutes to bring the meat to a safe internal temperature of 165°F.